Krishna Chaithanya: Career

-has been for three decades art critic of one Indian periodical and music and dance critic of another, has been a member of the jury for Madhya Pradesh Government's Kalidas Award for eminent musician (1985) and visual artist (1987).
+has been for three decades art critic of one Indian periodical and music and dance critic of another, has been a member of the jury for Madhya Pradesh Government's Kalidas Samman Award for eminent musician (1985) and visual artist (1987).

 As Chairman or member of functional committees he has been associated with over a dozen national cultural organizations and institutions in India.
 He is a recipient of the ‘Critics of ideas’ award (1964) from the Institute of International education, New York.
 He was honoured with a D Litt (Honoris Causa) by the Rabindra Bharati University in 1986 and received the Padma Shri from the Indian Government in 1992.